fdabl/plos-scraping/README.md

 ## Fulltext scraping

-PLoS One does provide an API to scrape the full text of the paper.
+PLoS One does not provide an API for scraping the full text of a paper.
 I do this with cheerio (jquery on the server), with a rather rudimentary selector ('#section1, #section2, #section3, #section4 > p').